sharpedge74-cmyk/small-suggestions/privacy-policy.md

   <h2>3.
 Cookies and Tracking</h2>
   <p>
-    SmallSuggestions does not use cookies for tracking, fingerprinting, or advertising.
+    Reptile Birds does not use cookies for tracking, fingerprinting, or advertising.
 Any future analytics will be anonymous and cookieless, fully GDPR and CCPA compliant.
   </p>

   <h2>4.
 Third-Party Services and Advertising</h2>